djfpaagman/chrome-asana-hacks/README.md

 ## Changelog

+### 0.13.2 — 2019-10-08
+* Fix vulnerability in lodash by upgrading dependencies.
+No user facing changes.

 ### 0.13 — 2019-04-11
 * Converts the code to Typescript as an experiment, minor changes to the code and functionality.
 * Introduces a new setting to hide features/upsells belonging to the 'Business' plan